 Our Call for Racial Justice in Education

-We must work collectively and collaboratively across school districts and networks in Minnesota to undo and fundamentally transform the historical systems and structures of racism in ourselves, our institutions, and our communities.
+U.S. education is designed to uphold racism.
+We must create change now–beginning within ourselves.
+We must work collectively to undo historical systems and structures of racism in our institutions and our communities.

 Working towards racial justice requires solidarity and accountability— and an ongoing commitment to the process of unlearning and dismantling racism in education and honoring the lived experiences of our students of color and American Indian students every day.

-Through cross-cultural, collaborative relationships, we can work to demystify the conditions holding structural, institutional, and systemic racism in place.
+Together, we can demystify the conditions holding structural, institutional, and systemic racism in place.
 We can create new racially just systems where the human dignity of all people is valued and uplifted.
-And we can galvanize coalitions and movements and build a more racially just Minnesota where POCI students have the liberation, power, and agency to build the future they deserve.
+And we can galvanize coalitions and movements and build a more racially just Minnesota where POCI students have the liberation and power to build the future they deserve.

 Mission & Vision